Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 • General student loan deferment

-• Revised Pay As You Earn Repayment Plan
+• Income-Based Repayment Plan

-• Pay As You Earn Repayment Plan
+• Income-Contingent Repayment Plan

 Alternative Student Loan Financing Options

-As you’re thinking about college funding, keep this in mind: You can choose from a number of college financing options, including scholarships, grants, and private student loans.
+As you’re thinking about college funding, keep this in mind: You can choose from a number of college financing options, including scholarships, grants, and private student loans:

-• Direct PLUS Loans: Direct PLUS Loans can help graduate or professional students pay for college.
+• Direct PLUS Loans.
+Direct PLUS Loans can help graduate or professional students pay for college.
 They can also help parents of dependent undergraduate students pay for their child’s college education.
 You might want to consider a parent PLUS loan refi to a lower rate if you’re repaying a PLUS loan.

-• Grants: Students can get grants from states, the federal government, a public body, and/or other organizations to pay for college.
+• Grants.
+Students can get grants from states, the federal government, a public body, and/or other organizations to pay for college.

 SoFi Loan Products

-SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC), and by SoFi Lending Corp.
-NMLS #1121636 , a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law (License # 6054612) and by other states.
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.

 SoFi Student Loan Refinance